 Now here’s my number two answer from above.
 If you’re roasting spaghetti squash to eat as is with a little salt and pepper or parmesan cheese you’ll want it more on the tender side.

-Still cooked so that it separates into strands and isn’t mushy, because you want those nice spaghetti like strands.
+Still you want to make sure that it is cooked enough so that it separates into strands and isn’t mushy, because you want those nice spaghetti like strands.

 But if you’re cooking spaghetti squash to use in another recipe, meaning that it will cook longer combined with other ingredients, you’ll want it a little more “al dente”.
 So slightly firmer.